Thumbs down to nail injuries

 Please let me know.

-- Soak your thumb in a solution of one teaspoon of salt to four cups of warm water for 20 minutes, two to three times a day, during the first few days after the injury.
+- Soak your thumb in a solution of one teaspoon of salt to four cups of warm water for 20 minutes, 2 to 3 times a day, during the first few days after the injury.

-- Carefully dry it off, and apply an antibiotic ointment.
+- After soaking, carefully dry it off and apply an antibiotic ointment or petroleum jelly.

-- Cover the nail bed with an adhesive bandage.
+- Cover the nail bed with a fresh adhesive bandage.

 It might also be a good idea to speak with a health care provider about your injury, if you haven't already.
-Besides infection, s/he can check to make sure that no bones were broken or fractured, look for bruising, and see if you need a tetanus shot.
+While some minor nail injuries can be managed at home, it doesn’t hurt to have a professional evaluate the severity of the injury and determine a treatment plan.
+They can look for bruising, check to make sure that no bones were broken or fractured, and determine if you need a tetanus shot.
 This last part is crucial since tetanus can be deadly.
-In addition, if you suffer from diabetes, poor circulation, or any condition that may affect your body's ability to heal, you need to seek professional medical help.
+If you suffer from diabetes, poor circulation, or any condition that may affect your body's ability to heal, it's wise to seek medical attention as soon as possible.

-Most likely, your nail will grow back on its own in about six to eight weeks, but it can take as long as six months.
-There is also a chance that it may be permanently deformed with grooves or dents.
-Again, a health care provider will be able to give you more details on how your thumb will heal and how to make sure that every step of the recovery process goes smoothly.
+Your nail will most likely grow back on its own in about four to six months, but there is always a chance that it may be permanently deformed with grooves or dents.
+A health care provider may be able to give you more details on how your thumb will heal and how to make sure that every step of the recovery process goes smoothly.

 Originally published Feb 16, 2007